Egypt eyes minority stake sales of state firms by end-Dec but doubts persist

 “There might be some people not happy with the share sales and putting up hurdles, including the legalities,” said one Egyptian asset manager, asking not to be named.

-So far the only sale in over a decade was of a 4.5% stake in tobacco monopoly Eastern Company, which went for 1.7 billion Egyptian pounds ($100 million) in March.
+So far the only sale in over a decade was of a 4.5% stake in tobacco monopoly Eastern Company (EAST.CA), which went for 1.7 billion Egyptian pounds ($100 million) in March.

 Investment bankers working on Alexandria Container have taken the proposed sale to select investors outside Egypt for market testing, but since then there has been no update, a source familiar with the transaction said.